Rotterdam in the Netherlands was named one of the places to travel to in 2016 by Lonely Planet and having spent a weekend there, I can see why.

 - The Keukenhof Gardens seen from the ground and the sky

-During my time in Rotterdam, I was a guest of Rotterdam Partners and Ibis Rotterdam City Centre (affiliate link) but, as always, I the opinions expressed here are entirely my own.
+During my time in Rotterdam, I was a guest of Rotterdam Partners and Ibis Rotterdam City Centre but, as always, the opinions expressed here are entirely my own.
 By the way, you should really visit the website of the Rotterdam Tourism Office as it has some great thematical information.
-Some of the links in this post are affiliate links.
-If you book or buy anything through them, I earn a small commission at no extra cost to you.